 The Consolidated Plan and Assessment of Fair Housing (AFH) is required by the U.S. Department of Housing and Urban Development for jurisdictions to continue to receive federal housing and community development funding.
 The County of Kauai receives Community Development Block Grant funding annually.
 The Consolidated Plan examines the housing and community development needs of the County, sets priorities for CDBG funds, establishes an Annual Action Plan for meeting current and future needs, and identifies the County's performance in meeting its annual goals through the Consolidated Annual Performance Evaluation Report (CAPER).
-The County supports the AFH that will replace the Analysis of Impediments to Fair Housing (AI) to assist the County in identifying fair housing issues and related contributing factors to achieve comprehensive community development goals and affirmatively further fair housing.
-The Consolidated Plan and AFH are also required to have a strategy for resident participation in the planning process.
-Once the AFH is accepted, the County will make appropriate amendments to its Consolidated Plan to incorporate strategies and proposed actions consistent with the fair housing goals, issues, and other elements identified in the AFH.
+The County supports the Analysis of Impediments to Fair Housing (AI) to assist the County in identifying fair housing issues and related contributing factors to achieve comprehensive community development goals and further fair housing.
+The Consolidated Plan and AI are also required to have a strategy for resident participation in the planning process.
+The County will make appropriate amendments to its Consolidated Plan to incorporate strategies and proposed actions consistent with the fair housing goals, issues, and other elements identified in the AI.